What is Soup & Bread?

 Where’s the Hideout?
 Is there parking?

 1354 W. Wabansia, just east of Elston Avenue and two blocks north of North Avenue.
-Do you know where the big Home Depot is on North?
-We’re just tucked to the northwest of that.
 There is free street parking.

 Is there a cover?

 There is no set cover.
 We ask for a pay-what-you-can donation for the food, but we don’t monitor your contribution, and won’t judge you if you’re skint.
-Each week we partner with a different neighborhood food pantry or hunger-relief organization, and pass along your donations to them.
-Over the last eleven years we’ve raised more than $90,000.
+For each event we partner with a different neighborhood food pantry, mutual aid fund, or hunger-relief organization, and pass along your donations to them.

 So wait, this is at a bar?
 Can I bring my kids?